-Akureyri is a quiet little town in the North of Iceland, (to be fair even the country’s capital city is a place I would describe as a ‘quiet little town’), which sits on a very picturesque and tranquil fjord surrounded by mountains and a whole load of very fresh (and nippy) air; and from here it’s the perfect base from which to reach all manner of outstanding natural spectacles.
+Akureyri is a quiet little port town in the North of Iceland, (to be fair even the country’s capital city is a place I would describe as a ‘quiet little town’), which sits on a very picturesque and tranquil fjord surrounded by mountains and a whole load of very fresh (and nippy) air; and from here it’s the perfect base from which to reach all manner of outstanding natural spectacles.
 When we arrived in June it was a cold and drizzly day, but despite this rather drab welcome into the area we knew exactly what we wanted to find and how to make the most of the mere day we had to explore.
 Obviously the majority of visitors will probably have a whole lot more time than I did to see the area surrounding Akureyri, but considering my time here was limited I still managed to see so much of the natural beauty this part of the world has to offer and managed to fall in love with the other-worldly beauty of Iceland even more than I already had done.

 Hire a car!
 (Or if you want a proper challenge, cycle instead)

 It’s not just the time factor that led us to hire a car (in actual fact, two cars); even if time is not of the essence, if you really want to get about and see all of the beauty that this country has to offer then hiring a car is the best (if not only) way to do it.
-We headed slightly further away from the actual port in the hope that this would mean hire charges were slightly more reasonable, though in Iceland prices in general are significantly higher than other parts of the world.
+We headed slightly further away from the actual port in the hope that this would mean hire charges were a bit more reasonable, though in Iceland prices in general are significantly higher than other parts of the world.
 Whilst sat in the car hire office I chanced upon a couple of Argentinian fellows in cycling gear who were also waiting to borrow a car for a while.
 Well- what a brilliant pair!
 Up until that point they’d been cycling around the entire coast of Iceland, though as the coast was rather more jagged around these parts they had decided that it’d be a good idea to hire a car for a short while instead.
 So maybe hiring a car isn’t exactly the only way to see this country, as these two had done a grand job of the bicycle option thus far.
 Good one, chaps!
 Good one, indeed.

 Goðafoss, waterfall of the actual gods